-The next stage of construction kicked off in May 2010 on a $21.9-million project involving 3.4 miles of new roadway through to U.S. 67 in Godfrey.1 The freeway opened between Seminary Road and Humbert Road at Godfrey on October 26, 2012 and from Humbert Road to Illinois 111 (Montclaire Avenue on November 21, 2012.3 This left final work on the "Godfrey Y", the wye interchange with U.S. 67 leading northwest to Jerseyville, which was fully opened by mid-July 2013.4 The entire IL 255 corridor is envisioned as the southern leg of a planned four-lane route along U.S. 67 linking the St. Louis area with the Quad Cities.3
+The next stage of construction kicked off in May 2010 on a $21.9-million project involving 3.4 miles of new roadway through to U.S. 67 in Godfrey.6 The freeway opened between Seminary Road and Humbert Road at Godfrey on October 26, 2012 and from Humbert Road to Illinois 111 (Montclaire Avenue on November 21, 2012.7 This left final work on the "Godfrey Y", the wye interchange with U.S. 67 leading northwest to Jerseyville, which was fully opened by mid-July 2013.8 The entire IL 255 corridor is envisioned as the southern leg of a planned four-lane route along U.S. 67 linking the St. Louis area with the Quad Cities.7

 Since the freeway was constructed with state funds, it is not a candidate for Interstate status.
 However, that also depends upon whether an Interstate-grade facility is constructed along U.S. 67, as some Western Illinois politicians have wanted for years.

-Missouri went through the Saint Louis region in 2002 and resigned the roads with newer style retroreflective sign panels.
-The sign erecting process began in the winter of 2000.
-Therefore many of the below photographs show the before and after results of the project.
-By late 2001, the Interstate 255/Interstate 270 freeway in Missouri was dedicated the "American Veterans Memorial Highway".
+MODOT replaced signs throughout the Saint Louis region from winter 2000 to 2002 with newer style retroreflective sign panels.
+By late 2001, the Interstates 255 and 270 in Missouri was dedicated the "American Veterans Memorial Highway".